meraki/dashboard-api-go/client/docs/UpdateNetworkAlertsSettingsRequest.md

 `func (o *UpdateNetworkAlertsSettingsRequest) HasAlerts() bool`

 HasAlerts returns a boolean if a field has been set.

+### GetMuting

+`func (o *UpdateNetworkAlertsSettingsRequest) GetMuting() UpdateNetworkAlertsSettingsRequestMuting`

+GetMuting returns the Muting field if non-nil, zero value otherwise.

+### GetMutingOk

+`func (o *UpdateNetworkAlertsSettingsRequest) GetMutingOk() (*UpdateNetworkAlertsSettingsRequestMuting, bool)`

+GetMutingOk returns a tuple with the Muting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMuting

+`func (o *UpdateNetworkAlertsSettingsRequest) SetMuting(v UpdateNetworkAlertsSettingsRequestMuting)`

+SetMuting sets Muting field to given value.

+### HasMuting

+`func (o *UpdateNetworkAlertsSettingsRequest) HasMuting() bool`

+HasMuting returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)